This blog was last updated on September 10, 2020.

 Why working capital?
-It’s simple: a working capital loan from an alternative lender such as Mulligan Funding offers you flexible terms and repayment, so you can use the funds toward any costs that may come up over the course of your transition.
+It’s simple: a working capital loan through an alternative funding partner such as Mulligan Funding offers you flexible terms and repayment, so you can use the funds toward any costs that may come up over the course of your transition.
 Moving from online to retail is a huge change, and you’ll encounter unforeseen costs with even the best planning.

 With working capital loans, you can count on benefits such as:

 - Easy application process

 - High approval rate

 - A solid relationship with a lending partner who wants to see you succeed